 Course names and numbers vary from college to college.
-The tables below list the applicable courses from the colleges nearest to CSU Stanislaus.
-Please note that you are not required to complete all of these courses prior to transferring to CSU Stanislaus, but you may do so if you choose.
+The tables below list the applicable courses from the colleges nearest to Stanislaus State.
+Please note that you are not required to complete all of these courses prior to transferring to Stanislaus State, but you may do so if you choose.
 If you are attending a California community college not listed here (or another CSU campus), you can refer to the CANs (California Articulation Numbers) of the courses on your campus to find the equivalents, or contact us.
 Note that the classes listed below are the only classes that will transfer from community colleges; even if a community college class has a title similar to one of our courses (e.g, Criminology), it will not fulfill our requirement.

 Prerequisites to the Criminal Justice Major

 - CJ 2255

 Prerequisites to the Forensics Concentration (only Forensics students are required to take these classes)

 - CHEM 1100

 Students with the Forensics concentration are required to take Statistics.
 For students with other concentrations, Statistics is recommended but not required.